west dorset towns and villages

 Lyme Regis is also becoming a noted food and drink holiday destination with the opening of Mark Hix’s fish restaurant, the local brewery and other excellent restaurants.
 Nearby the beaches at Charmouth provide the best place on the south coast to go fossil hunting where you may well find your own fossil – especially if you join one of the many tours.

-Just south of Bridport is the town of West Bay, a busy harbour village with characteristic kiosks, fishing boats, pubs and restaurants all situated between the spectacular East and West Cliffs.
-It is host to an annual Trawler Theme Parade where trawlers and their crew are decorated before setting out for a short trip along the coast.
+Just south of Bridport is the town of West Bay, a busy harbour village with kiosks, fishing boats, pubs and restaurants all situated between the spectacular East and West Cliffs.
+It is host to an annual Trawler Parade where trawlers and their crew are decorated before setting out for a short trip along the coast.